Skip to content

 requestInterceptor: (config) => {

-// Modify config.body as needed
+// Modify config.headers and config.body as needed

 return config;